 The disease is present in muscle.
 Depending on the effect, degeneration of muscle may take place.
 Alternatively, recovery following exercise may be deteriorated.

-This DNA test is available for the following breeds: American Paint Horse, Appaloosa, Draft Horses, Quarter Horse, Tinker Horse.
+This DNA test is available for the following breeds: American Paint Horse, Appaloosa, Draft Horses, New Forest, Quarter Horse, Tinker Horse, Warmblood.
 Additional information is available in the Frequently Asked Questions (FAQ).

 For this DNA test we accept the following materials: Hair, Semen, Blood EDTA, Blood Heparin.
 Please contact Dr. Van Haeringen Laboratorium if you wish to submit other material as listed.